 - In a small bowl add yeast along with some warm milk.
 Stir it with a fork until well combined.
 Keep aside and let the mixture sit for 10 minutes until the yeast reacts and foams up.

 - In an electric mixer add the softened butter, flour, yeast, sugar and salt.
 Turn the mixer on low-medium speed and let it combine all the ingredients for 1 minute.
 While the mixer is still on, pour in the milk slowly into the bowl and let it combine for t minutes.
 The dough formed would be extremely soft and if you poke your finger in it – it would bounce back!

-- Take the dough out on the counter top top and knead it for a couple of minutes.
+- Take the dough out on the countertop top and knead it for a couple of minutes.
 After that flatten the dough straight.
-Cover it with a plastic wrap or aluminium foil and keep it in the refrigerator for an hour.
+Cover it with plastic wrap or aluminum foil and keep it in the refrigerator for an hour.

 - In the meanwhile, place butter sticks on a plastic sheet, next to each other.
 Then cover them again with another plastic sheet and use a rolling pin to flatten the butter.
 A thin rectangular butter spread would be formed.
 Place the butter spread in the fridge too, for it to cool down.